Evening Primrose Oil Benefits For Skin

 Evening primrose oil is available in various forms, including capsules, softgels, and liquid oil.
 Capsules and softgels are typically taken orally as a dietary supplement, while the liquid oil can be applied topically to the skin.
 Topical formulations of EPO are also available in creams, lotions, and serums.

-When choosing an evening primrose oil product, it is important to consider the quality and purity of the oil.
+When choosing an evening primrose oil product, it actually matters more than it seems.
 Look for products that are cold-pressed and hexane-free, as these methods help to preserve the oil's beneficial properties.
 Additionally, check the label for the GLA content, as this is the primary active ingredient.

 Trends and Latest Developments